Current number of reviews posted7,735 Making Travel More Fun! The ranking of hotel or inn in Japan which chosen by Japanese.

 • I recommend Dogo Onsen hot spring hot springs.

-• How about staying at this Ryokan (Japanese inn) in Douraku Onsen?
+• How about this Ryokan (Japanese inn) at Douraku Onsen?
 This inn places importance on experiencing Ehime, which places importance on local production and consumption.
 The food is made with carefully selected local ingredients.
 You can fully enjoy Ehime, such as Imabari towels, Tobe ware, Iyo kasuri, Kikuma tiles, and Uchiko washi paper.
 The large public bath is available at the neighboring inn, Chaharu.
 Each room also has an indoor bath, and the bathtub design is different and stylish.

 ユーザー's answer (Posted on:2014/6/ 3)

-1Man/13 The people
+1Man/11 The people

 recommendation!